double-speak/doublespeak.github.io/_notes_2021/diary-of-the-lockdown-lifted.md

   <p>Not all of our staff team speak Chinese, and we have based our translations in other languages on the English version produced by our Mandarin-speaking staff members.
 Nevertheless, we all agree that the global nature of the pandemic allows the piece to resonate across many languages.
 This year, we also include a translation into Old English, a seemingly dead language yet one that still fits well in the contemporary context. <em>Beowulf</em> and many other Old English poems often focus on loss and grief and our powerlessness in the face of death, no matter our strength or heroic ability.
 What we have collectively lived through in the past year and a half indeed revolves around such themes.
 However, in such times of grief and darkness, we still see lights of hope and hold on to them.
 Whether it is the imagination of sitting on open fields outside of the city, or running over to embrace the survived man, we find strength through this collectively shared experience.
 As in the last line of our German translation, “Und umarme ihn mit gemeinsamen Tränen,” the addition of <em>gemeinsamen</em> (“common” in English) captures such collective experience with a Romantic sense of humanity.
 We continue to support each other with caring and hope while fighting through the path of danger and turmoil.</p>

   <p>—Zhiqiao (Kate) Jiang</p>
+abio: '<p>Zhang Zhihao (<span lang= "zh" style="font-style: normal">张执浩</span>, 1965–)
-abio: <p>Zhang Zhihao (1965–) is a contemporary Chinese poet from Jingmen, Hubei, and currently lives in Wuhan, Hubei.
+  is a contemporary Chinese poet from Jingmen, Hubei, and currently lives in Wuhan, Hubei.
 He has received various prominent poetry awards, including the Lu Xun Literature Award in 2018 for his poetry collection <span lang= "zh">《高原上的野花》</span> (<em>Wild Flowers on the Plateau</em>).
-His most recent poetry collection <span lang= "zh">《完整的彩虹》</span> (<em>The Complete Rainbow</em>) has received the <em>October</em> Literature Award for poetry in April 2021.
-He currently serves as the vice president of the Hubei Provincial Writers Association and the dean of the Wuhan Academy of Literature.</p>
+His most recent poetry collection <span lang= "zh">《完整的彩虹》</span>
+  (<em>The Complete Rainbow</em>) has received the <em>October</em> Literature Award
+  for poetry in April 2021.
+He currently serves as the vice president of the Hubei Provincial Writers Association and the dean of the Wuhan Academy of Literature.</p>'
 tbio: "<p><em>DoubleSpeak</em> Staff is a group of poetry lovers and language aficionados.
   We hail from Palm Beach Gardens, Florida; Westchester, New York; and Hangzhou, China;
   Tampa, Florida; Middleton, Wisconsin; and Sacramento, California.
 Though scattered